python/cpython/Tools/wasm/README.md

 # Python WebAssembly (WASM) build

-This directory contains configuration and helpers to facilitate cross compile CPython to WebAssembly (WASM).
+This directory contains configuration and helpers to facilitate cross compilation of CPython to WebAssembly (WASM).

 ## wasm32-emscripten build

-Cross compiling to wasm32-emscripten platform needs [Emscripten](https://emscripten.org/) tool chain and a build Python interpreter.
+Cross compiling to wasm32-emscripten platform needs the [Emscripten](https://emscripten.org/) tool chain and a build Python interpreter.
+All commands below are relative to a repository checkout.

 ### Compile a build Python interpreter